 As you have probably noticed, I only talk about plugins that have only one feature, namely two-factor authentication.
 There are however some more comprehensive security plugins, which include 2FA.
 Among them, Wordfence Security and iThemes Security Pro are the most popular plugin for millions of active installs.

 6. Wordfence Security

-Wordfence Security is security plugin that integrates a wide variety of features (such as firewall, country blocking, and logs) to secure your WordPress site and its content.
+Wordfence Security is a security plugin that integrates a wide variety of features (such as firewall, country blocking, and logs) to secure your WordPress site and its content.
 It also performs regular checks to ensure that your site is not affected by any attack.